 The Family page traces back the roots from way back in 1658 with the help of the genealogy information found in the D’Andrado Manuscripts, a collection of historical Dutch Documents, De Fonseka family documents, ‘ The Karava of Ceylon’ by M. D. Rhaghavan (1961) and other reference material.
 The section picks up from where the genealogy charts end, and builds up the records to the present day with more than six further generations of the families and over 400+ entries.
 These details have been collected from family members, from feedback received through the website from fellow genealogists and by researching church and government records.

-In the Surname page we also look at the meaning, history and other details of the surname and also study the different branches of ‘de Fonseka’ families found in Sri Lanka.
-We also study the
+In the Surname page we look at the meaning, origin, history and other details of the surname.

-The Karava page traces the early historical background, so necessary to understand the history of the family beyond the documentation available (1658).
-We resort to cast studies, specially the history of the Karava caste, and other reference material to trace the origins and the possible paths the family may have taken before 1658.
+The Early History page traces the early historical background beyond 1658, so necessary to understand the history of the family beyond the available documentation .
+To do this we resort to cast studies, specially the history of the Karava caste, and other reference material to trace the origins and the possible paths the family may have taken before 1658.
 The contents in this page will be of interest to members of many similar karava families.

 The Reference page contains all the documentation referred by this site.
 This is also a useful place for other Sri Lankan Genealogists, to start their own journey of discovery.